SooryaGeorge7/Dublin-Eats/README.md

 For version control the following steps were made:

-For version control the following steps were made:

 1. Changes made to files in Gitpod
 2. Files made ready for commit with command - git add "filename", or git add . to add all files
 3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"